PEDAGOGY AND AUTO-PEDAGOGY

 THE PEDAGOGICAL IMPORTANCE OF PLAYING IN PUBLIC

 What happens in a music lesson is usually very important for the development of a musician.
 But what happens when playing in public is infinitely more important.
 The largest part of being a musician is being able to play in public, and no amount of private lessons can teach that.
 At all stages of learning, and for all levels of “talent”, students should be playing regularly (and often) for others.
-There is a public adapted to every level of achievement and it is the teacher’s job to make sure that every student has that vital opportunity to “perform” before an appropriate public.
-In choosing what type of audience is appropriate (from fellow students, friends and family, retirement home, schools etc up to Carnegie Hall etc), it is always better to err on the “easy” side than on the “intimidating” side.
+There is a public adapted to every level of achievement and there are pieces of music appropriate for every cellistic level, and it is the teacher’s job to make sure that every student has that vital opportunity to “perform” before an appropriate public.
+In choosing what type of audience is appropriate (from fellow students, friends and family, retirement homes, schools etc up to Carnegie Hall etc), it is always better to err on the “easy” side than on the “intimidating” side.
 Confidence is built on confidence and if we are too intimidated by an audience/event and don’t play well, then the effect on our confidence will be negative.
-These negative experiences are to avoided as much as possible.
+These negative experiences are to be avoided as much as possible.
 It is better to take three tiny steps forward than risk breaking a leg in an almighty leap.
 In order to build confidence, it is much better to be bored by an audience than frightened by them!

 TEACHER’S DEMONSTRATIONS: ON WHOSE INSTRUMENT?